 Troop 390 and the Boy Scouts of America have always been uniformed bodies.
 Its uniforms help to create a sense of belonging.
 They symbolize character development, citizenship training, and personal fitness.
 Wearing a uniform gives youth and adult members a sense of identification and commitment.

 Upon joining Troop 390, the scout will be expected to obtain a uniform.
-The Troop will provide the scout with his "390" unit numeral patch, Great Trail Council shoulder patch, patrol insignia and green epaulet covers (shoulder straps).
+The Troop will provide the Scout with their "390" unit numeral patch, Great Trail Council shoulder patch, patrol insignia and green epaulet covers (shoulder straps).
 Arrangements can be made with families if they have difficulty in obtaining a uniform.

 The Official Scout Uniform: The uniform is made of high-performance fabric and features a color scheme of forest green and khaki.